sandialabs/Gulliver/README.md

 Gulliver originally came to be for the sake of [Arcus]( https://github.com/sandialabs/arcus), a C# library for calculating, parsing, formatting, converting and comparing both IPv4 and IPv6 addresses and subnets.
 Inherently, by its nature, Arcus needed to do a great deal of byte manipulation.
 Eventually Gulliver came into a life of its own and it was decided that it should be broken off into its own library.

 ## Getting Started

-Gulliver is available via a [NuGet](https://www.nuget.org/packages/Gulliver/) package.
+Gulliver is available via a [NuGet](https://www.nuget.org/packages/Gulliver/).
+Our releases use [SemVer](http://semver.org/) for versioning.

+Documentation can be found on [Gulliver's Read the Docs site](https://arcus.readthedocs.io/en/latest/).

 ## Usage